willbchang/chrome-read-later/.github/README.md

 ## Features
 ### Reading List
-- **Reading Progress**: It saves the reading progress of current page.
+- **Reading Progress**: It gets and sets the reading progress of current page.
+- **Video Progress**: It gets and sets the current time and the playback rate of the frist video.
 - **Sync in Cloud**: Sync across Chrome browsers with one google account.
 - **Local History**: Save the reading list history locally.

 ### Status Bar
 - **Row Number : Total Count**
 - **History Icon**: Click to on/off history mode.
-- **Info Icon**: Click to open the documentation & feedback page.
+- **Question Icon**: Click to open the documentation & feedback page.

 ## Usages
 **Windows and Mac Keyboard Differences**